Resources and Documents

 3.3 Match Structure

-At the start of each round, players sit down across from their opponent.
+At the start of each round, competitors sit down across from their opponent.
 While awaiting announcements for the round to start, appropriate preparations should be made, such as docking consoles into provided stands (where applicable) and agreeing upon a Union Circle Link Code.

-Players are not to delay between games within a match.
+Competitors are not to delay between games within a match.

 Once the match is over, the score should be promptly reported to the scorekeepers.

-For certain Official Pokémon Tournaments—such as Regional Championships, International Championships, or World Championships—players may be required to use a method other than the Union Circle for matchmaking.
+For certain Official Pokémon Tournaments—such as Regional Championships, International Championships, or World Championships—competitors may be required to use a method other than the Union Circle for matchmaking.
 In these cases, any specific instructions will be provided by the Tournament Organizer.

 3.3.1 Game Time Limits

-Players may use as much time as allowed each turn.
+Competitors may use as much time as allowed each turn.
 Championship Series tournaments will automatically enforce the following time limits:

 Team Preview: 90 seconds